bwssytems/ha-bridge/README.md

 #### Helpers
 The easy way to get devices configured is with the use of the helpers for the Vera or Harmony, Nest, Hue and others to create devices that the bridge will present.

 For the Helpers, each item being presented from the target system has a button such as `Build Item`, `Build A Button` or specific tasks such as `Temp` for thermostats that is used to create the specific device parameters.
 The build action buttons will put you into the edit screen.
 The next thing to check is the name for the bridge device that it is something that makes sense especially if you using the ha-bridge with an Echo or Google Home as this is what the Echo or Google Home will interpret as the device you want.
 Also, you can go back to any helper tab and click a build action button to add another item for a multi-command.
 After you are done in the edit tab, click the `Add Bridge Device` to finish that selection setup.
+OR you can go back to any helper and use `Build Item` or as such to add another item into the current device being shown in the `Add/Edit` tab.
+This allows you to create custom devices that execute many devices at once.

 The helper tabs will also show you what you have already configured for that target type.
 Click on the `+` and you will see them and be able to delete them.
 #### The Add/Edit Tab
-Another way to add a device is through the Manual Add Tab.
-This allows you to manually enter the name, the on and off URLs and select if there are custom handling with the type of call that can be made.
+This is the main device editing page to modify details or you can add a device through this tab.
+This allows you to manually enter the name, the on/dim/off/color items and select if there are custom handling with the type of call that can be made.
 This allows for control of anything that has a distinct request that can be executed so you are not limited to the Vera, Harmony, Nest or other Hue.

-There is a new format for the on/dim/off URL areas.
+There is a new format for the on/dim/off/color URL areas.
 The new editor handles the intricacies of the components, but is broken down here for explanation.

 It is imperative when adding a line by hand that you hit the ```Add``` button at the end of the line before adding or updating the whole entry.